 2: Make it Easy to Share

 Nike by You lets shoppers customize sneakers.
 The product customization starts with a template, then walks shoppers through various elements they can personalize.
-At the end, there’s a “share” button that gives shoppers the option to share on Facebook, Twitter, or Pinterest and to copy a link to the custom creation.
+At the end, there’s a “share” button that gives shoppers the option to share on Facebook, Twitter, or Pinterest and copy a link to the custom creation.

 This is a great feature to offer with online product customization.
 Making it easy for your customers to share their creation is an easy way to drum up excitement about your product among people likely to want it.
 In other words: offering a share button amounts to free advertising.